 - Junior Tournaments: For kids looking to compete at a higher level, or to improve their games through competition, USTA Junior Tournaments can be a great fit.
 And like adult tournaments, hosting a junior event is a great way to draw new players and the support of the local community.

 - Schools Tennis: A strong tennis program in your local schools is a great way to introduce tennis to a large population of players – players that could eventually come to your programs.
-To that end, the USTA has created an extensive package of resources designed to make starting and maintaining a PE or after-school tennis program easy and enjoyable for all.
+To that end, the USTA, in collaboration with the Society of Health and Physical Educators (SHAPE), offers Net Generation lesson plans and has an extensive package of resources designed to make starting and maintaining a PE or after-school tennis program easy and enjoyable for all.